kanno770/protopie-connect-bridge-app-g29/node-bridge-g29/readme.md

 # Supported events

-All Events of wheel & pedal.
+All Events of wheel & pedal are supported.

 Visit [g29 document](https://github.com/nightmode/logitech-g29/blob/HEAD/docs/api.md#events) for more information of event parameters.

 # Publisher of the original code